-I do hereby waive and release the Inter-Regional Society of Jungian Analysts (I-RSJA) from any and all claims or causes of actions I may have against the I-RSJA arising from my practice of psychological counseling or analysis, my supervision of psychological counseling or analysis, my duties as a teacher, examiner, reviewer, committee member, or any other administrative duty I may perform relative to the I-RSJA.
+I understand that membership in the Inter-Regional Society of Jungian Analysts (IRJSA) requires all members to comply with relevant state and federal laws governing the practice of psychotherapy and analysis, and I agree to comply with this requirement for the term of my membership.
+I do hereby waive and release the IRJSA from any and all claims or causes of actions which I may have against the IRJSA arising from my practice of psychological counseling, psychotherapy or analysis, my supervision of psychological counseling or analysis, my duties as a teacher, examiner, reviewer, committee member, or any other administrative duty I may perform relative to the IRJSA.